FIR55TORM/CambiumTest/README.md

 ### Installing

-Builds frontend assets by navigating to !RoboSquad.Web > robosquad-ui! using your favorite terminal app (I like powershell), then run:
+Builds frontend assets by navigating to "RoboSquad.Web > robosquad-ui" using your favorite terminal app (I like powershell), then run:

 ```
 $ npm install